Pradeep-r25/Interactive-Data-Insights-Conversational-CSV-Analysis-with-Gemini-AI/README.md

-# Interactive-Data-Insights-Conversational-CSV-Analysis-with-Gemini-AI
-Interactive tool for exploring and analyzing CSV data through natural language questions.
-Powered by Google Gemini AI, this project enables users to load CSV files, view sample data, and ask conversational questions to gain insights effortlessly.

-CSV AI Assistant is an interactive tool that allows users to explore and analyze CSV files using natural language questions.
-Powered by Google Gemini AI, this project makes it simple to derive insights from your data.
+Interactive Data Insights: Conversational CSV Analysis with Gemini AI CSV AI Assistant is an interactive tool designed to help users explore and analyze CSV files using natural language questions.
+Powered by Google Gemini AI, this project simplifies data analysis by enabling conversational interactions and quick insights.

-Features
+Features:
-Load CSV Files: Easily upload and view sample rows from your CSV files.
+Load CSV Files: Upload and view sample rows from your CSV files effortlessly.
-Ask Questions: Interact with your data by asking natural language questions.
+Ask Questions: Interact with your data through natural language questions.
-AI-Powered Responses: Get accurate answers and insights using Google Gemini AI.
+AI-Powered Responses: Receive accurate answers and insights using Google Gemini AI.

-Configuration
+Configuration:
-To use this tool, configure the Gemini API in the script by replacing the placeholder with your API key:
+To use this tool, configure the Gemini API by replacing the placeholder with your API key in the script: genai.configure(api_key="")  # PASTE YOUR GEMINI API KEY

-python
-Copy code
-genai.configure(api_key="")  # PASTE YOUR GEMINI API KEY model = genai.GenerativeModel("gemini-1.5-flash")
+model = genai.GenerativeModel("gemini-1.5-flash")

-Usage
+Usage:
 Run the notebook.
 Enter the path to your CSV file when prompted.
 Ask questions about the CSV data in natural language.